 While we do not fully know what makeup each of the characters will have, we do have a small glimpse as to what we could possibly expect in this concept photo:

 No matter how the costumes turn out to be, how the makeup will look and how the music will sound, this show is sure to be something special once it is all put together!
 If this Drawn to Life is like other Cirque du Soleil shows, the costuming is sure to be pretty wacky and maybe even mystical but no matter how they look, the costuming provides the show extra flavor kind of like how salt provides flavor to food!

-With the debut of Cirque du Soleil: Drawn to Life expected in 2021, the show is currently well underway in getting ready.
+With the debut of Cirque du Soleil: Drawn to Life expected in fall 2021, the show is currently well underway in getting ready.
 Performers are already training, practicing and more to get ready for this brand-new show.